Jim Jarvis: Early years

 Born in Caldwell, Idaho, Jarvis' parents were Curtis E. and Margaret Helen (Mumford) Jarvis.
 His father was a high school basketball head coach, first at Caldwell High.
 In the early 1950s, the family moved from Caldwell to Coquille, Oregon, where Curt coached at Coquille High School.
 He later moved to Roseburg High School when Jim was a high school sophomore.

 A point guard, Jarvis played collegiately at Oregon State University in Corvallis, where he helped the Beavers win the NCAA West Regional championship in 1963 and earn their first Final Four appearance.
 An honorable mention All-American as a senior in 1965, Jarvis also played baseball for the Beavers, and had a brief career as an infielder in the minor leagues in 1966.

 He was later the golf coach at Oregon State for a season in 1971.

 Pro career

 Jarvis was selected by the San Francisco Warriors of the National Basketball Association in the sixth round (45th overall) of the 1965 NBA draft, but was cut by the team.
 Jarvis never played in the NBA, but did spend three seasons in the ABA as a member of the Pittsburgh / Minnesota Pipers and Los Angeles Stars.
-He was a member of the 1967–68 Pittsburgh Pipers team that won the 1968 ABA Championship.
+He was a member of the 1967–68 Pittsburgh Pipers team that won the 1968 ABA Finals, during which Jarvis had a clutch performance in Game 6.
+With Pittsburgh facing elimination, he came off the bench to score 18 points, making seven out of 12 field goal attempts to help the Pipers stay alive and eventually win the title in Game 7.